colinlucs/di-framework-tflearn/README.md

 ```

-Or just add the following python code in your own file for the sample customers:
+Or add the following python code in your source file to run the predict for the sample customers:

 ```python
 tony = ['4d316bef-9856-4ea0-aed0-a53e55fed3db', 'Male', 'K-12 student', 20, 'No', 'Yes', 12, 'No', 'No',